oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 > NOTE: The rationale is that when a user asks to see how a policy views a set of results, they want to see exactly what the policy has to say, regardless of any configuration options that might have been selected when the log was created.

-> EXAMPLE: In this example, the tool driver defines rule `CA2101` to be a warning and disables rule `CA2551` by default.
+> EXAMPLE 1: In this example, the tool driver defines rule `CA2101` to be a warning and disables rule `CA2551` by default.
 However, the corporate security policy specifies that a violation of rule `CA2101` is an error and requires rule `CA2551` to be run.
 The presence of `run.policies` allows a SARIF viewer to display the results according to the tool’s view or the policy’s view.

 ```json
 {                                  # A run object (§3.14).